-They also reveal a problem: Paul’s Jewish opponents had forced him quickly to flee Thessalonica, with the result that some of his converts were left confused (or ignorant) about his teaching on the afterlife and the Consummation (Acts 17:1-9).
-These two letters feature Paul’s painstaking efforts to clear up every such misunderstanding.
-As a result, they speak often and in great detail about the Last Things: the signs of Christ’s Parousia, the nature and purpose of the Parousia, the Resurrection, the Judgment, and the World to Come (1 Thessalonians 4:13-18, 5:1-10; 2 Thessalonians 1:3-12, 2:1-13).
-They are a vast treasure-trove of eschatological truth!
+The Apostle Paul’s two letters to the Thessalonian Christians contain some of the Bible’s richest veins of eschatological gold.
+Written from Corinth around AD 50-51, they reveal that the apostle’s early ministry to the European Gentiles was charged with a lively expectation of the Lord’s soon return (1 Thess.
+1:10; 2:19; 3:11-13; 2 Thess.
+1-2; cf. Acts 17:16-21; 1 Cor.
+15:1-58).
+However, they also reveal a problem: Paul’s Jewish opponents had forced him to flee the city quickly, with the result that some of his converts were left confused (or ignorant) about his teaching on the afterlife and the Consummation (Acts 17:1-9).
+These two letters give us his efforts to clear up the misunderstanding.
+Not surprisingly, they speak often and in great detail about the last things: the signs of Christ’s Parousia, the nature and purpose of the Parousia, the Resurrection, the Judgment, and the World to Come.
+Notably, they never speak of a future millennium (1 Thess.
+4:13-18; 5:1-10; 2 Thess.
+1:3-12; 2:1-12).

 1 Thessalonians 4:13-18